DeStream-dev/destream-platform-markup/README.md

 4. Changes in principle of work for slider on Home page.
 In addition functional of playing video only in active slide is added.
 Others players hidden with static images.
 5. Markup for Overlays general page
 6. Markup for Overlays widget page
-7. Adding murkup and styles for correct display in iPad for pages index.html, messages.html, overlays.html, live-broadcast.html, wallet.html, mychannel.html, settings.html
+7. Adding markup and styles for correct display in iPad for pages index.html, messages.html, overlays.html, live-broadcast.html, wallet.html, mychannel.html, settings.html

 Update 18.10
 1. Popup window Create Future Stream with function for toggle voting.